 UNRAVELED (Centerpiece x WWW Virtual Reality), 2006 bay mare owned by Chelsey Abate.
 The silver tail on this mare could be due to several causes.
 Such white tails

 are called "Gulastra Plumes" (or simply "silvertail") in the Arabian breed, because so many of Gulastra's

-of sabino expression.
-This mare also has a line to Cedar Creek Harlequin, known
+some of whom look like wild bays.
+This mare also has a line to Cedar Creek

 THUNDER PANDORA (SMS Comet x Futuritys Beaujolais), 2010 chestnut filly bred by Don and Michelle Dilley,

-typical of sabino expression.
+typically thought of as "sabino".
 An interesting feature is her right hind roaned "sock".
 Though the filly was young (6 months

 old) when these pictures were taken,